project-akri/akri/docs/discovery-handler-development.md

 > sudo helm delete akri
 > ```

-Akri has provided helm templates for custom Discovery Handlers and their Configurations.
+Akri has provided Helm templates for custom Discovery Handlers and their Configurations.
 These templates are provided as a starting point.
 They may need to be modified to meet the needs of a Discovery Handler.
 When installing Akri, specify that you want to deploy a custom Discovery Handler as a DaemonSet by setting `custom.discovery.enabled=true`.
 Specify the container for that DaemonSet as the Discovery Handler that you built